How to Bypass Cursor Usage Limits in 2026

 - Paste your Hypereal key (

-gpt-5,claude-opus-4-7,claude-sonnet-4-6,gemini-2.5-pro— Hypereal serves all of them through the same OpenAI-shaped endpoint. - Click Verify.
+gpt-5.4,claude-opus-4-7,claude-sonnet-4-6,gemini-3-pro-preview— Hypereal serves all of them through the same OpenAI-shaped endpoint.
+(We deliberately omitgpt-5.5here — see the warning above; usegpt-5.4until Cursor ships their BYOK fix, or use the LiteLLM workaround below if you specifically need 5.5.) - Click Verify.
 You should see a green checkmark.

 That's the whole change.
 Every Cursor request now routes through your Hypereal key.
 Cursor's monthly fast-request counter stops incrementing.